tlswg/tls13-spec/draft-ietf-tls-rfc8446bis.md

 equation.
 For these curves, implementors do not need to verify membership in the correct subgroup.

-For X25519 and X448, the contents of the public value is the K_A or K_B value described in Section 6 of {{RFC7748}}.
+For X25519 and X448, the content of the public value is the K_A or K_B value described in Section 6 of {{RFC7748}}.
 This is 32 bytes for X25519 and 56 bytes for X448.